Photo courtesy of Chaya Acevedo.

 Using social media to cope with T1D

 Parents have sounded alarms about the link between social media use among youths and mental health concerns.
-However, for Acevedo, social media has lightened the load and loneliness.
+However, for Acevedo, social media has lightened the load and her loneliness.

 “Finding other diabetics on Instagram that post memes and we just laugh about the things that we deal with — that has helped a lot,” she said.
 These include forgetting to change their insulin, crashing from high blood sugar, or waking up “in the middle of the night and I already had brushed my teeth but I had to down a whole bunch of Skittles to raise my blood sugar,” she said.